 "They proved that this wasn't purely down to criminal greed but greed that was rooted in social issues."

 "As soon as we aired the interview we received a huge response from viewers who were disgusted that we had allowed them on television to talk about their crimes to people who believed hearing from the looters revealed the real driving force behind the unprecedented looting."

-"Another said: 'The Sky reporter should immediately hand over all details of these thugs into the police...if he does not he should be charged as an accomplice to the crime.'"
+"Another said: 'The Sky reporter should immediately hand over all details of these thugs into the police...if he does not he should be charged as an apprentice to the crime.'"

 Parmenter commented: “The media has fundamentally changed since the riots in the 1980s - we tell stories as they are happening.
-This brings even more pressure on the journalist to interpret events and convey information with very little "thinking time".
-I have little doubt that some of the reporting the riots this summer, across all media, was one dimensional, patronising and quick to moralise about the rioting. “
+This brings even more pressure on the journalist to interpret events and convey information with very little 'thinking time'.
+I have little doubt that some of the reporting of the riots this summer, across all media, was one dimensional, patronising and quick to moralise about the rioting.“

-Going back to his interview with looters, which had been condemned by Eric Pickles, the government’s communities secretary of state because he claimed it “glamorised criminality”, Parmenter was adamant that: “Whatever the developments we (journalists) face, talking to the people involved must still be the cornerstone of trying to tell and understand the story.”
+Going back to his interview with looters, which had been condemned by Eric Pickles, the government’s communities secretary of state as “glamorising criminality”, Parmenter was adamant that: “Whatever the developments we (journalists) face, talking to the people involved must still be the cornerstone of trying to tell and understand the story.”

-Veteran Tottenham activist Stafford Scott, who said he had known Mark Duggan from birth, said he had used the Guardian's Comment is Free page to announce his resignation from a community body set up by the Independent Police Complaint's Commission because he believed the IPCC was about to do "a white wash".
+Veteran Tottenham activist Stafford Scott, who said he had known Mark Duggan from birth, told the conference he had used the Guardian's Comment is Free page to announce his resignation from a community body set up by the Independent Police Complaint's Commission because he believed the IPCC was about to do "a white wash" on the Duggan case.